Eligibility for Admission

 - Register for their dual enrollment classes.

-Important Note: Under the Family Educational Rights and Privacy Act of 1974, once a student is attending an institution of postsecondary education, all rights pertaining to the inspection, review and release of his/her educational records belong to the student without regard to the student’s age.
+Important Note: Under the Family Educational Rights and Privacy Act (FERPA), once a student is attending an institution of postsecondary education, all rights pertaining to the inspection, review, and release of his/her educational records belong to the student without regard to the student’s age.
 Therefore, all students, regardless of age, must provide written consent for release of their college transcripts and/or college records.
-For more information, please refer to “Privacy Rights Regarding Student Records” in this catalog.
+For more information, please refer to “Privacy Rights Regarding Student Records” in the appendices of this catalog.